ggeerraarrdd/shelfie/README.md

 # Shelfie

-A Library Management System developed using Tkinter in Python
+A Library Management System developed using tkinter in Python

 ## Description

 > [!NOTE]
 > ALL CONTENTS IN THIS REPO ARE FOR EDUCATIONAL PURPOSES ONLY.

-_Shelfie!_ is a GUI for a simple personal home library management system, built using the Tkinter library in Python.
+_Shelfie!_ is a GUI for a simple personal home library management system, developed using the tkinter library in Python.
 You can browse, add, update and delete book records saved on a SQLite database.

 ![Shelfie](docs/images/shelfie_1.png)